 Bleeding, sore or swollen gums?
 This may be a sign of early gum disease, known as gingivitis.
 But if you take precaution and practice healthy oral hygiene, you may be able to prevent gum disease from striking!

 Brushing, flossing and rinsing with a daily mouthwash reduces plaque to help keep gums healthy.
-Scheduling regular six-month dental checkups is also key to keeping your mouth clean and healthy.
+Scheduling regular six-month dental checkups are also key to keeping your mouth clean and healthy.

 How Is Gingivitis Treated?